DevMountain/simulation-animal/README.md

 # Technical Requirements - Front-end

 ## Auth View
-* User can login into their account.
+* User can log in into their account.
 * User can register for an account.
 * User should be navigated to the All Animals view on a successful login or successful registration.